PRIDE-RCMNS conference 2018

 |IV||The role of invasive species in the current Pontocaspian biodiversity crisis|

 The PRIDE-RCMNS conference aims at bringing together geologists, biologists and climatologists from the region and from beyond.
-We will invite senior keynote speakers but also encourage the participation of scientists and students from the region itself.
-The conference will contain invited keynote speakers, integrated science talks where various researchers combine their background to shed light on specific topics, regular session talks and posters.
+The conference will have invited keynote speakers, integrated science talks where various researchers combine their background to shed light on specific topics, regular session talks and posters.
+We encourage the participation of scientists and students from the region itself.

 |Sunday 26 August||18.00-20.00 registration and ice breaker|